Low-power/DOSMid/readme.txt

  /cms=XXX  Force dosmid to use Creative Music System / Game Blaster
            on port XXX.
 The port part is optional, that means you can use "/cms" to just force CMS usage on default 220h port.
+ /cms=lpt# Use CMSLPT card on LPT port #.
+The actual I/O port number is
+           retrieved from BIOS automatically.

 ============================= ORIGINAL DOSMID.TXT